abhisharma300/Decentalized_Supply_Chain/Readme.md

 At the core of these transactions is trust + automation  (of negotiations) this can be achieved by shared ledger which allows companies to collaborate & interact effectively

 ## Intended Benefits
 Using block-chain shared ledger to collect data about the product at each stage can provide an auditable process to determine that product is safe & coming from reliable surces.
-This transaparency allows you to have more confidence in the legitimacy of the product.
-It will also benefit a lot in tracing origin of product is valuable when product recall is needed Open Shared Ledger allows business & consumer to better track information about goods & services
+This transaparency allows consumer to have more confidence in the legitimacy of the product.
+It will also benefit a lot in tracing origin of product is valuable when product recall is needed

 ## Architecture: